aaronlamz/aaronlamz/README.md

-# Hi there, I'm Aaron Lamz 👋
+# Hi there, I'm Aaron 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a love for creating innovative solutions and contributing to open-source projects.